brrrrrrrt/brt_videourlreplace/README.rst

 ================

 Requirements:
-	- jQuery
+	- jQuery (if thumbnails are not deactivated via constants which is the default)
 	- Bootstrap 3

 This extension uses Bootstrap 3 classes for responsive video thumbnails and iframes.
 The video thumbnails are replaced using jQuery selectors.

+The thumbnail-feature can be disabled via constants editor.
+In this mode the Video URLs are directly replaced by the appropriate responsive iframe. jQuery is not used in this case and the JS code will not be included.

 based on: `Faster Youtube embeds`_